tashka2000 - Fotolia

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-The company’s TrueMoney Wallet e-payment service is now available in Myanmar, Indonesia, Cambodia, the Philippines and Vietnam – markets that offer significant growth opportunities given the need for financial inclusion and growing adoption of digital services in those countries.
+The company’s TrueMoney Wallet e-payment service will be rolled out in Myanmar, Indonesia, Cambodia, the Philippines and Vietnam – markets that offer significant growth opportunities given the need for financial inclusion and growing adoption of digital services in those countries.

 Punnamas Vichitkulwongsa, CEO of Ascend Money’s parent company Ascend Group, dubbed TrueMoney Wallet as a “super app that crosses through all areas of life for users in Thailand and in the ASEAN region”.